Rufus For Real

 • Lean ground beef: The fast, budget-friendly base of this recipe.

-• Onion: Diced so it cooks quickly and evenly.
+• Onion: Softens as it cooks and builds the flavor base.

-• Green bell pepper: Adds sweetness and that unmistakable Philly vibe.
+• Green bell pepper: Brings sweetness and classic cheesesteak flavor.

-• Provolone cheese: Mild, melty, and perfect here — measure with your heart.
+• Provolone cheese: Mild, melty, and essential for cheesesteak flavor.

 For Serving

-• Brioche buns or hoagie rolls: Soft but sturdy enough to hold the filling.
+• Brioche buns or hoagie rolls: Soft enough to soak up the filling but sturdy enough to hold it.

-• Sesame seeds: Optional, but add great texture and a bakery-style finish.
+• Sesame seeds: Optional, but they add texture and a bakery-style finish.

 philly cheesesteak sloppy joes recipe